 - Once you are done, join the select point to the first point and press enter to select the subject.

-- This will create a dark blue area over the background and a light blue area to the foreground.
+- This will create a dark blue area over the background and a light blue area in the foreground.

-- Now select white foreground color and manually brush the subject without going too much towards the edges.
+- Now select the white foreground colour and manually brush the subject without going too much towards the edges.

 - Once you are done, select the preview to see how it looks.
-Based on the color profile of your image, this preview step might take the couple of seconds to process.
+Based on the colour profile of your image, this preview step might take a couple of seconds to process.

 - Invert the selection using Select > Invert.